Solar Panel Repair

 What Should You Do With Broken Solar Panels?

 If a panel has minor cracks or loose parts, you can easily restore it with a simple repair.
 When damage is too severe, panel replacement is the best choice.
-You can directly call a solar repair company to replace panels and recycle them.
+You can directly call a solar service company to replace panels and recycle them.
 Never toss solar panels in the trash.
 You can check local rules for electronic waste to make sure you dispose of it the right way.

 Can Solar Panel Damage Spread to Other Panels?